BEFORE YOU BEGIN

 9. Students who forget their uniforms will not be allowed to participate in class.

 10. Never wash your belt.
-This is a time-honored tradition in Karate & Jujitsu
+This is a time-honored tradition.

 The JTR Jujutsu International training uniform is called a “Gi” and is worn only in black for students or possibly white for the Master instructors.

-Many students wear informal attire of the JTR training T-shirt during the weekly classes and training sessions which is permissible whereas the Gi is required for all promotional testings.
+Many students wear informal attire, the JTR training T-shirt, during the weekly classes and training sessions which is permissible, whereas the Gi is required for all promotional tests.

 You wouldn’t bring food to a restaurant and sit at a table :).